 - NDSU or UND student whose Certification Enrollment Status, approved by the Graduate School, confirms the student’s full time status

 - Additionally, eligible students who enroll may insure their dependents as well.
 Eligible dependents are the student’s legal spouse/domestic partner and dependent children under 26 years of age.
 The student must be enrolled in order to access an enrollment opportunity for dependents

-- If you have questions about the Spring/Summer 2019 coverage, please refer to your Campus Contacts.
+- If you have questions about the plan, please refer to your Campus Contact(s)